DILCISBoard/E-ARK-AIP/index.md

 #### PREMIS event

 ##### Event identifier

-The `eventIdentifier` element records an identifier that is valid in the scope of the PREMIS file.
+<a name="aip-premis-event-id"></a>**AIP-PREMIS-EVENT-ID**: The `eventIdentifier`
+SHOULD be used to identify events, such as preservation actions, which were applied.
 An example is shown in Listing 18.

 ```xml
 <eventIdentifier>